 Dry eye is a common condition in which the eyes are insufficiently lubricated, triggering itching, redness, and pain.
 Eyes become dry and irritated because the tear ducts are not producing a sufficient number of tears, or because the tears are chemically imbalanced.
 Natural tears require a particular chemical balance to lubricate the eyes efficiently.

-Siems LASIK & Eye Centers is here to alleviate the symptoms of dry eye in Las Vegas, NV.
-Left untreated, they have the potential to damage vision.
+Siems LASIK & Eye Centers is here to alleviate the symptoms of dry eye in Las Vegas, NV, Henderson, NV, and Temecula, CA. Left untreated, they have the potential to damage vision.
 We can diagnose after a thorough examination, and a Schirmer tear test to evaluate tear production.

 Causes of Dry Eye

 People usually begin experiencing dry eye symptoms as they age, as they are more common in people over 50.
 However, they can also stem from certain medications, medical conditions, or injuries.
 Women tend to be more affected because of the hormonal changes during pregnancy and menopause, plus oral contraceptives can affect tear consistency.
 Other causes include:

 - Antihistamines, Decongestants and Blood-Pressure Medications

 - Rheumatoid Arthritis, Diabetes, Sjögren’s Syndrome and Thyroid Disease

 - Environmental Conditions such as Smoke, Wind or Excessive Sun